Celebrating 20 years of New Music at Carolina

 All Southern Exposure concerts except Kronos are FREE

 Founded in 2001 by UofSC associate professor of composition and composer John Fitz Rogers, the nonprofit series has grown steadily and attracts standing-room-only crowds from throughout South Carolina and neighboring states.

 The series has achieved a national reputation for the quality and adventurous spirit of its four yearly concerts, unparalleled in the southeast for their mix of artistic quality, audience education and cutting-edge programming.

 Southern Exposure was awarded a 2007 Chamber Music America / ASCAP Award for Adventurous Programming in its 2005-2006 season.

 These free concerts are often standing room only and early arrival is suggested for seating.
-For a donation of $100 or more, patrons may reserve one seat for the entire Southern Exposure season.
+For a donation of $100 or more, you can reserve one seat for the entire Southern Exposure season.
 Series donors still must purchase seats additionally to attend Kronos, but they will be able to sit in a reserved section near the front.
 Donate online.

 If you prefer to pay by phone, contact CarolineEarp at

 803-576-5763.
 You can also mail a check payable to "Southern Exposure New Music Series" to:

 Southern Exposure New Music Series School of Music, University of South Carolina, Columbia, SC 29208